 Note: (1) Total is for the Group.
 (2) Total is for the Company.
-(3) Total is for the Company, Sekisui House Real Estate Group, Sekisui House Construction Group, Sekisui House noie Limited, Sekisui House Remodeling, Ltd. (4) Total is for the Company, Sekisui House Real Estate Group, Sekisui House Remodeling, Ltd.
+(3) Total is for the Company and domestic consolidated subsidiaries.
+(4) Total is for the Company, Sekisui House Real Estate Group, Sekisui House Construction Group, Sekisui House noie Limited, and Sekisui House Remodeling, Ltd.